 WEIQUN ZHANG / STAN WOOSLEY / SCIENCE PHOTO LIBRARY WEIQUN ZHANG / STAN WOOSLEY / SCIENCE PHOTO LIBRARY

 Gamma ray burst formation.
 Supercomputer simulation of a relativistic jet 10 seconds after its creation.
 Colours, representing density from low to high, are blue, red and yellow.
 The jet is travelling through a massive star known as a Wolf- Rayet star.
 It is thought that when a Wolf-Rayet star runs out of fuel, the core collapses into a spinning black hole and a disc of accreting matter.
 The shock sends out a jet of dense matter that eventually forms the gamma ray burst.
 These powerful explosions are equivalent to the energy from 100 million billion suns, but only last for a few seconds or minutes.
 This theory is known as the collapsar model and was first proposed in 1999 by American astrophysicist Stan Woosley.
-This simulation was created in 2003 at Lawrence Berkeley National Laboratory, USA.
+This simulation was created in 2003 on the SEABORG supercomputer at Lawrence Berkeley National Laboratory, USA.

 Model release not required.
 Property release not required.